secureblue/secureblue/README.md

 ## Usage

+> **Warning**
-Warning: This is an experimental feature and should not be used in production (yet), however it's pretty close) Depending on the version of rpm-ostree on your system you might need to pass an additional `--experimental` flag
+> This is an experimental feature and should not be used in production, try it in a VM for a while!
+If you are rebasing and not doing a clean install do a `touch ~/.config/ublue/firstboot-done` to keep your flatpak configuration untouched BEFORE you rebase, otherwise we're going to mangle it (for science).

 To rebase an existing Silverblue/Kinoite machine to the latest release (37):